SrijanShovit/Gem-Chat/readme.md

 # Gem-Chat 💬💬

-PDFChat is a project that leverages Google's Gemini Pro model.
+Gem Chat is a project that leverages Google's Gemini Pro model.
 It comprises of two parts:

 1. A simple Q&A module for users to ask their questions
 2. An image vision module for users to query on their images